prescottprue/react-redux-firebase/docs/firestore.md

 ## Populate {#populate}

-Populate is not yet supported for the Firestore integration, but will be coming soon.
-Progress can be tracked [within issue #48](https://github.com/prescottprue/redux-firestore/issues/48).
+Populate is supported for Firestore as of v0.6.0.
+It was added [with issue #48](https://github.com/prescottprue/redux-firestore/issues/48).